 The program has been such a win-win for us that we help fund it as part of a consortium of practices in the Twin Cities.
 As part of that group, we are able to access the research from all the other student interns across the metro area.
 Not only is the research potentially helpful for our design work, but it offers us a window into the future of architecture and our profession.

 This year, we welcomed Ebtehal Bahnasy as our research intern.
 She is the fourth student we have worked with so far and it has been an invaluable experience for all parties.
-Having already completed her Master of Architecture at University of Minnesota, she is now finishing her Master of Science in Research Practices.
-She has been working closely with me and my colleague, Kari Smith, on a research project that imagines the possibilities and implications of virtual spaces in the workplace.
+Having already completed her Master of Architecture at the University of Minnesota, she is now finishing her Master of Science in Research Practices.
+She has been working closely with me on a research project that imagines the possibilities and implications of virtual spaces in the workplace.
 Ebtehal’s unique perspective has led us all to delve more deeply into these issues, and I’m looking forward to seeing what she does in her career.
 This has been a true case study in fostering and supporting design thinking in the next generation of designers.

 A Perspective from the Next Generation